waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 nodes.
 By published, we mean:

 * Data was read from a whitelisted node belonging to the project.
-* Data was read during that node's commissioning time.
+* Data was read during that node's commissioning period.
 * Data was read from a whitelisted sensor.
 * Data value passed a simple range check - the value for the parameter is reasonable and within the possible values the sensor can generate.
+No further checks were made on the data.

-The `data.csv` file is a CSV with the following fields:
+The `data.csv` file is a CSV with the following, but not limited to, columns:

 * `node_id` - ID of node which did the measurement.
 * `timestamp` - UTC timestamp of when the measurement was done.